diastasis recti: interventions and techniques

 This network therefore results in direct contact with the muscle contractile fibers, with obvious similarities to the traditional Rives technique (progenitor of the retromuscular-prefascial techniques).

-Like all other techniques, these are also performed in general anesthesia.
+Like all other techniques, these are also performed under general anesthesia.